 I love Keira’s character Greta, and I find her artistry and courage very inspiring.
 She reminded me how it feels like, to be lost and heartbroken; and how strangely liberating it is to not know what’s going to happen next you just know you have to take that first step.

 I love that it’s not a love story, that it defied the usual happy-ever-after endings we’ve all expected from rom coms.
-It did have a love story angle, but the movie was more about finding your way after losing it, choosing what truly matters in life, and the unexpected friendships you build along the way.
+It did have a love story angle but the movie was more about finding your way after losing it, choosing what matters in your life, and the unexpected friendships you build along the way.

 I love that it gave every character some form of closure.
-I love that Dave (Adam Levine) realized what he traded for money and fame, and that he knew enough to fight for her even though he still ended up losing her the second time.
-His attempt to get her back validated the man he really is, that he wasn’t totally lost in the smokes and mirrors of his career.
-And I love that Dan (Mark Ruffalo) got validation, and recovered everything he thought he lost—his love, his family, his career.
+I love that Dave (Adam Levine) realized what, and who, he traded for money and fame, that he knew enough to fight for her even though he still ended up losing her the second time.
+His attempt to get her back validated the kind of man he is, that he wasn’t totally lost in the smokes and mirrors of his career.
+And I love that Dan (Mark Ruffalo) recovered everything he thought he lost—his love, his family, his career.

 I love that Dan and Greta chose friendship, even though there were hints that they could be falling for each other.
 And even though walking around Manhattan while listening to Greta’s playlist with a headphone-splitter was probably the most. romantic. thing. ever.